AndreasChristensen89/janken-bossu/README.md

 ### Color Scheme
 Colors are chosen to represent a generally bright cartoony world, which aims to give users a positive and light-hearted feeling.
 In all stages of the game, and on all pages, there is always a play between green and blue.
-Blue is the general color while green is always present but more scarcely found, and it used to represent something positive.
+Blue is the general color while green is always present but more scarcely found, and it used to represent something positive/progression.
 There is at all times at least one green element on the screen, which is meant to attract the users' eyes.

 Color names are found via https://www.htmlcsscolor.com/hex/749EAD.

 * Background picture:
-    * Main blue of window: rgb(114 217 237)
+    * Main blue of window: rgb(114 217 237) - Turquoise Blue
-    * Darkest building: rgb(113 175 188)
+    * Darkest building: rgb(113 175 188) - Glacier
-    * Lighter building: rgb(129 193 206)
+    * Lighter building: rgb(129 193 206) - Seagull
-    * Lightest building: rgb(146 212 225)
+    * Lightest building: rgb(146 212 225) - Anakiwa
-    * Window bars: rgb(123 137 138)
+    * Window bars: rgb(123 137 138) - Oslo Grey
-    * Bottom and top bars: rgb(84 76 73)
+    * Bottom and top bars: rgb(84 76 73) - Saddle
-    * Floor: rgb(116 158 173)
+    * Floor: rgb(116 158 173) - Bali Hai
-    * Bonsai box: rgb(120 73 46)
+    * Bonsai box: rgb(120 73 46) - Cape Palliser
-    * Bonsai box-lines: rgb(45 27 17)
+    * Bonsai box-lines: rgb(45 27 17) - Wood Bark
-    * Bonsai bottom-pot: rgb(189 137 109)
+    * Bonsai bottom-pot: rgb(189 137 109) - Brandy Rose
-    * Bonsai top-pot: rgb(168 116 86)
+    * Bonsai top-pot: rgb(168 116 86) - Sante Fe
-    * Bonsai top-pot-circle: rgb(147 91 59)
+    * Bonsai top-pot-circle: rgb(147 91 59) - Rope
-    * Dirt: rgb(99 55 29)
+    * Dirt: rgb(99 55 29) - Baker's Chocolate
-    * Tree: rgb(128 81 55)
+    * Tree: rgb(128 81 55) - Cigar
-    * Leaves: rgb(58 148 50)
+    * Leaves: rgb(58 148 50) - La Palma
 * **White**
     * All text on all pages
     * Background color of hamburger icon